Uniform Civil Code: Significance of Shah Bano case

+After the passing of the Hindu Code bill, the personal laws in India had two major areas of application: the common Indian citizens and the Muslim community, whose laws were kept away from any reforms.
 The frequent conflict between secular and religious authorities over the issue of uniform civil code eventually decreased, until the 1985 Shah Bano case.
 Bano was a 73-year-old woman who sought maintenance from her husband, Muhammad Ahmad Khan.
-He had divorced her after 40 years of marriage by triple Talaaq (saying "I divorce thee" three times) and denied her regular maintenance; this sort of unilateral divorce which discriminates against women is permitted under the Muslim Personal Law.
+He had divorced her after 40 years of marriage by triple Talaaq (saying "I divorce thee" three times) and denied her regular maintenance; this sort of unilateral divorce was permitted under the Muslim Personal Law.
 She was initially granted maintenance by the verdict of a local court in 1980.
-Khan, a lawyer himself, challenged this decision, taking it to the Supreme court, saying that he had fulfilled all his obligations under Islamic law.
-The Supreme court ruled in favour of Shah Bano in 1985 under the "maintenance of wives, children and parents" provision (Section 125) of the All India Criminal Code, which applied to all citizens irrespective of religion.
-It further recommended that a uniform civil code be set up.
-Besides her case, two other Muslim women had previously received maintenance under the Criminal code in 1979 and 1980.
+Khan, a lawyer himself, challenged this decision, taking it to the Supreme Court, saying that he had fulfilled all his obligations under Islamic law.
+The Supreme Court ruled in favor of Shah Bano in 1985 under the "maintenance of wives, children and parents" provision (Section 125) of the All India Criminal Code, which applied to all citizens irrespective of religion.
+It further recommended that a uniform civil code be set up, stating that a uniform civil code would promote national integration by eliminating conflicting loyalties to laws with divergent ideologies.
+Besides her case, two other Muslim women had previously received maintenance under the Criminal Code in 1979 and 1980.

 The Shah Bano case soon became nationwide political issue and a widely debated controversy.
-While the Liberal and Progressive Indians as well as progressive Muslim women supported the Supreme Court judgement as being supportive of women, The All India Muslim Board defended the application of Muslim Personal Law which was based on Sharia Law and denied divorced Muslim women the right to alimony.
-The judgement of the Supreme Court, which sought to offer protection to muslim women was argued to be an attack Muslim Personal Law by conservative Muslims.
+Many conditions, like the Supreme court's recommendation, made her case have such public and political interest.
+After the 1984 anti-Sikh riots, minorities in India, with Muslims being the largest, felt threatened with the need to safeguard their culture.
+The All India Muslim Board defended the application of their laws and supported the Muslim conservatives who accused the government of promoting Hindu dominance over every Indian citizen at the expense of minorities.
+The Criminal Code was seen as a threat to the Muslim Personal Law, which they considered their cultural identity.
+According to them, the judiciary recommending a uniform civil code was evidence that Hindu values would be imposed over every Indian.